BNasmith/PTForsyth/PTFWorkofChrist.md

 Or else it is nothing worth offering by way of atonement when it is there.
-Is there any way of offering our self-condemnation as a meritorious contribution to forgiveness ?
+Is there any way of offering our self-condemnation as a meritorious contribution to forgiveness?
 Can it be included in the Divine ground of forgiveness in a guilt- less Christ?
 Repentance is certainly a condition of forgiveness.
 But Christ could not repent.